carbon-language/carbon-lang/docs/design/README.md

 > References: [Tuples](tuples.md)
 >
-> **TODO**: References need to be evolved.
+> **TODO:** References need to be evolved.

 The primary composite type involves simple aggregation of other types as a tuple.
+In formal type theory, tuples are product types.
 A tuple of a single value is special and collapses to the single value.

 An example use of tuples is: